Almixs/-FolderOrganizerPackage-/README.md

 # -Note Book-

-<p align="center">This is a simple console prototype of a helper bot that can manage notes.
-It recognizes different commands and reacts accordingly.</p>
+This is a simple console prototype of a helper bot that can manage notes.
+It recognizes different commands and reacts accordingly.

 ## 💡 Usage